michaelaerni/eth-cil-project/README.md

 CIL Road Segmentation 2020
 ==========================
-This README generally assumes all paths to be relative to the project root directory (for commands and directories) unless otherwise mentioned.
+This README generally assumes a *nix operating system and further all paths to be relative to the project root directory (for commands and directories) unless otherwise mentioned.
 The project root directory is the directory containing this README file.